-Although to some people toe injuries may seem minor, for others a toe injury, particularly a broken toe can be a serious injury and can limit your ability to do your day-to-day job and everyday activities.
-Foot and toe injuries are relatively common and, while they may sound mild compared to other bone breakages, they can have a significant impact on your life, sometimes causing issues that can last for the rest of your life.
+Although to some people toe injuries may seem minor, for others a toe injury, particularly a broken toe, can be a serious injury and can limit your ability to do your job and other everyday activities.
+Foot and toe injuries are relatively common and, whilst they may sound mild compared to other bone breakages, they can have a significant impact on your life, sometimes causing issues that can last a lifetime.

-There are many ways in which you may sustain foot and toe injuries.
-You may have contact with objects - such as tripping over immobile objects, kicking a toe, or crushing injuries.
-Toe injuries can range from mild, such as a stubbed toe, through to serious, such as a crush injury causing multiple injuries, or an extremely serious injury an amputation of a toe or toes.
+There are many ways in which you may sustain a foot or toe injury.
+This may be as a result of contact with objects - such as tripping over immobile objects, kicking a toe, or crushing injuries.
+Toe injuries can range from mild, such as a stubbed toe, through to serious, such as a crush injury causing multiple injuries across the foot, requiring an amputation of a toe or toes.

 Some of the most common foot and toe injuries are caused by:

 Crush Injuries: This is where the toes or foot is trapped between two objects causing damage such as soft tissue damage, broken bones, ligament damage, bleeding, and pain.

 Breaks: This is where a bone in the toe is broken due to impact or contact with an object.

 Sprains and Strains: This is where the toes have soft tissue damage, swelling and pain.

 Amputation: This is where the toes are partially or completely amputated due to trauma.

 Workplace injuries can happen due to contact with machinery, tools or vehicles, or due to accidents such as crush injuries.
 Some work environments and jobs are very strenuous and require you to be on your feet all day.
 The likelihood of sustaining a broken toe injury in these sorts of circumstances is much greater if you undertake work that requires manual labour with moveable, heavy objects.